There is no getting around documentation. It is indispensable to patient care.

 During a treatment period, the patient may have several different doctors and nurses.
 How could the care staff keep track of the patient’s condition and the procedures performed without exchanging information?
 The answer, of course, is that they couldn’t.
 Documentation is a prerequisite for safe, high-quality care.

 According to an article in Sairaanhoitajalehti , a magazine published by the Finnish Nurses’ Association, point-of-care documentation still has some shortcomings, however.

-The reason, why not all information related to patient care might not be documented, is related to the workload of the documentation and the time it takes.
+The reason why all information related to patient care might not be documented, is related to the workload of the documentation and the time it takes.
 One study shows that documentation consumes no less than 31% of a nurse’s working time.
 According to the same study, only 21% of the working time is left for interaction with the patient.
-There is no good reason for undocumentation, however.
+There is no good reason for skipping the documentation, however.
 Each documentation entry is important.

 Research has shown that sub-standard documentation leads to prolonged hospital stays and even increased mortality among patients.
 There will be consequences when communication among healthcare professionals breaks down.